-If a car is driving in the middle of the lane, the counting system is in risk of not counting correctly because the sensors may detect the car in a false way.
-To increase the counting accuracy, it can be an advantage to places a delineator between the two lanes to avoid cars driving in the middle of the lane.
+If a car is driving in the middle of the lane, the counting system is at risk of not counting correctly because the sensors may fail detect it.
+To increase counting accuracy, it might be advantageous to place a delineator between the two lanes to avoid cars driving in the middle of the lane.